z-zeechung/libcyrn/docs/internal_require.md

 **Additional injections for `/lib/bindings` modules:**
 - `Engine Specific Bindings (ESB)`: Contains all ESB functions.
 Binding shims use this to access engine-specific functionality.
-- `natives`: The underlying C interface exports for the specific binding shim. **Note:** This is unique to each shim.
+- `natives`: The underlying C interface exports for the specific binding shim. <del>**Note:** This is unique to each shim.
 The engine implementation must bundle bindings from `/src` and export them as separate modules to JavaScript.
-Corresponding relationships are documented in individual files under `[/doc/bindings](./bindings)`.
+Corresponding relationships are documented in individual files under `[/doc/bindings](./bindings)`.</del>

 ## Implementing Internal Require
 **Note:** This repository does not provide concrete `internal require` implementations.
 It only specifies implementation standards, to be executed by specific engine implementations.